 Hailing from the UK, Adam has extensive experience in leadership and governance in the social sector.
 Alongside this, he has an extensive background in innovation, service design, development and delivery.
 This experience and passion for person-centred innovation has enabled him to successfully guide the modernisation of the NorthAble NASC and facilitation service, removing barriers of engagement for those that we support.
 Adam’s focus has always been continuous quality improvement not only of how we do things directly but how we engage with the ecosystem that impacts our work.
 It is this perspective, and the confidence to ask “why”, and question the status quo that makes Adam an integral and highly valued senior leader at NorthAble.

-Kaiārahi Kaupapa Māori Development
+Kaiārahi Kaupapa Māori & Development Manager

 Te Rau has been a dedicated and integral part of NorthAble for the past 20 years, deeply committed to advancing kaupapa Māori within the organisation and the wider community.
 In his role as the Kaiārahi Kaupapa Māori Development Manager, he leads efforts to ensure culturally responsive practices and services are at the forefront of our mission.
 In addition to his current role, he is part of the wider leadership supports within Te Tai Tokerau, that mentors, and advocates within both the NorthAble community and the broader Māori community.
 Collective contributions here have strengthened the cultural competency of NorthAble staff and this has attributed to a lasting impacts, on many lives.